Search Efficient Binary Network Embedding: Introduction

-To enable similarity search over networks, conventional methods usually leverage the structural properties of a network including common neighbors and structural context to estimate the similarity between nodes.
-Representative algorithms include Personalized PageRank~\cite{haveliwala2002topic}, SimRank~\cite{jeh2002simrank}, P-Rank~\cite{zhao2009p}, TopSim~\cite{lee2012top}, and Panther~\cite{zhang2015panther}.
-However, these methods suffer from two drawbacks: \begin{itemize} \item \textbf{High computational cost}.
-Most existing structure based search algorithms have an at least quadratic time complexity with respect to the number of nodes.
-For example, SimRank~\cite{jeh2002simrank} has a complexity of $O(|\mathcal{V}|^2 \bar{d}^{2})$ to find the top-$K$ nodes for all nodes, where $|\mathcal{V}|$ is the number of nodes in a network, and $\bar{d}$ is the average degree of all nodes.
-This computational overhead makes algorithms difficult to scale up to large-scale networks with millions or billions of nodes. \item\textbf{Incapable of capturing node content similarity}.
+\begin{itemize} \item\textbf{Incapable of capturing node content similarity}.
 In addition to network structure, network nodes are often associated with rich content, such as user profiles in social networks, texts in Web page networks.
 Node content contains crucial information that provides direct evidence to measure node similarity.
 The structure based similarity search methods fail to leverage the similarity measured by node content, leading to suboptimal search results. \end{itemize}